UG and MSc Project Ideas

 Sorry, I'm not able to supervise projects in Data Science at all, and only to a very limited extent in AI (i.e. only if the emphasis is on human-AI interaction with existing technology/algorithms/data).
 Also I do NOT have suitable existing datasets to work with.

-Extensions to Cardographer, a web-based multi-user ideation card system
+Cardographer, a web-based multi-user concept card system

 EOF